hyungkyulee/til/coding-topics/design-patterns.md

 - E. Cobham Brewer, "None but Buddha himself must take the responsibility of giving out occult secrets."

 > Separate con-joined responsibilities to a single one which has its own intension or purpose with characters and behaves.
+> don't make your toaster do dripping a coffee

 ### Open/Close
 "Software entities ... should be open for extension, but closed for modification."

 > Abstract common methods as a base class to close modifications, but this will open to add and extend more children classes to have the methods.
+> Don’t modify an interface or class by removing methods or changing method signatures, instead add new methods or overloads of existing methods.

 ### Liskof Substitution